 How can I do this to my images?

 We will eventually provide a step by step tutorial on how to batch process the IPTC metdata into the images.
 (Coming Soon!).

-Before you go to the tutorial I would recommend downloading IrfanView from the IrfanView website so that you can follow the tutorial and try out the process as you go.
+I would recommend downloading IrfanView from the IrfanView website so that you can follow the tutorial and try out the process as you go.
 Go to http://www.irfanview.com/ (Will open in a new window to leave this website open for access to the tutorial).
 Download and install the IrfanView software and the provided "PlugIns" as the separate "PlugIns" have the required additional software for the IPTC metadata.